-- Click Open Private Cloud Data Services to launch your Private Cloud Experiences instance. - Log in using the default username and password admin. - In the Welcome to CDP Private Cloud page, click Change Password to change the Local Administrator Account password. - Set up external authentication using the URL of the LDAP server and a CA certificate of your secure LDAP.
-Follow the instructions on the Welcome to CDP Private Cloud page to complete this step. - Click Test Connection to ensure that you are able to connect to the configured LDAP server. - Create your first Virtual Warehouse in the CDW Data Service - Provision an ML Workspace in the CML Data Service - Add a CDE service in the CDE Data Service
+- If you specified a custom certificate, select the ECS cluster in Cloudera Manager, then select Actions > Update Ingress Controller.
+This command copies the cert.pem and key.pem files from the Cloudera Manager server host to the ECS Management Console host. - Click Open Private Cloud Data Services to launch your CDP Private Cloud Data Services instance. - Log in using the default username and password admin. - On the Welcome to CDP Private Cloud page, click Change Password to change the Local Administrator Account password. - Set up external authentication using the URL of the LDAP server and a CA certificate of your secure LDAP.
+Follow the instructions on the Welcome to CDP Private Cloud page to complete this step.

+- Click Test Connection to ensure that you are able to connect to the configured LDAP server. - Create your first Virtual Warehouse in the CDW Data Service - Provision an ML Workspace in the CML Data Service - Add a CDE service in the CDE Data Service